SilentNightx/VitaDockPlus/README.md

 # Performance Tips
-Overclocking and disabling Bluetooth on low powered Pis can help.
+If you are having performace issues try the legacy image.
+Overclocking and disabling Bluetooth on low powered Pis can also help.
 Good starting overclock values:

 | Model | arm_freq | core_freq | gpu_freq | sdram_freq | over_voltage | Cooling Required |
 | :-------------: | :-----: | :-----: | :-----: | :-----: | :-----: | :-----: |